Keith-Dao/PyTorch-Models/CNN/VGG/README.md

 Training over 10 epochs with a learning rate of 1e-4 and weight decay of 1e-12.

+Given the size of the model, a batch size of 32 was used.

 |                     Loss                      |                       Accuracy                        |
 | :-------------------------------------------: | :---------------------------------------------------: |
 | ![MNIST loss graph](Resources/mnist_loss.png) | ![MNIST accuracy graph](Resources/mnist_accuracy.png) |